Large Language Models as Nondeterministic Causal Models: General Description of the Problem

-LLMs are incredibly complicated in detail, but for starters we can describe an LLM quite simply as a family of conditional probability distributions: for each textual input there is a probability distribution over textual outputs.
+We can describe an LLM in general terms as a family of conditional probability distributions of the form $P^{\alpha}_{M}(\by | \bx)$, where $\bx$ is the prompt and $\by$ is the output.
 Whenever we prompt it with some textual input, it samples an output according to the relevant distribution.
-The probabilistic behavior can be made to vary by setting certain parameters $\alpha$, with one extreme being that the probabilities reduce to a function and the LLM is deterministic.
-An LLM does not work with text directly, but instead splits up any string into a sequence of {\em tokens}, and then translates each token into an integer by using a fixed dictionary.
-All tokens belong to a fixed LLM-specific vocabulary $V$.
-Concretely, an LLM $M$ is described by distributions of the form $P^{\alpha}_{M}(\by | \bx)$, where both $\bx$ and $\by$ are sequences of tokens of length $< k$ for some fixed $k$.
-(In practice the input and output may have different lengths, but I ignore this for convenience.)
-The initial subsequence of $\by$ is $\bx$, i.e., the input is also returned as part of the output.
+The probabilistic behavior can be made to vary by setting certain user-specified parameters $\alpha$, including the temperature, with one extreme being that the probabilities reduce to a function and the LLM is deterministic.
+For convenience we leave $\alpha$ implicit throughout, but it should be noted that different settings of $\alpha$ result in different distributions, and thus these effectively correspond to different LLMs.